skribeworks

 Rice, milk, and sugar.
 A simple dessert Asians despise.

 South-East Asia generally, and Singapore specifically, is a gourmet’s delight.
 The food here is diverse in style and taste.
 There is so much variety it can be hard to decide which glorious dish (or ten) to eat, when given a choice.
-However, there is one dish that the people here despise, and it’s the one that my mother taught me to make.
+Many of them involve rice.
+However, there is one rice dish that the people here despise, and it’s the one that my mother taught me to make.

 A knight in shining armour standing on a street in a futuristic city.
 An example of a secondary world anachronism.

+A few days ago, I read a post asking readers what elements took them out of the story.
+The reason might be stylistic or a functional decision the writer had taken.
 Amongst the more popular reasons for being taken out of the moment were secondary world anachronisms.
-For example, the characters cry out the name of a present-day primary world deity, or the world has the same days of the week or month names as our primary world.
-Here are three ways to avoid secondary world anachronisms.
+For example, the characters cry out the name of a present-day primary world deity, or the world has the same days of the […]

 Making Maps: Techniques and Tricks